 Pregnancy or hormonal changes may temporarily worsen RLS signs and symptoms.
 Some women get RLS for the first time during pregnancy, especially during their last trimester.
 However, symptoms usually disappear after delivery.

 RLS can develop at any age, even during childhood.
-The disorder is more common with increasing age and more common in women than in men.
+The condition is more common with increasing age and more common in women than in men.

 RLS usually isn't related to a serious underlying medical problem.
 However, it sometimes accompanies other conditions, such as: